derwilly/pyngstats/README.md

 Usage
 -----
-The usage of pyngstats is simple, just take a look at the examples below
+The usage of Pyngstats is simple, just take a look at the examples below

     # ping a host, stats will be created
     python3 pygnstats.py --ping